Navigating the CAP Guideline

 • Ensuring competitive fees

-• Helping drive successful outcomes with decision-making tools and financial planning resources
+• Helping drive successful outcomes with educational resources and decision-making tools

-• Selecting a third party to provide advice to members
+• Selecting a third party to provide financial planning advice to members

 Fee management and disclosures